 Research is now being conducted into using bio-based materials for PCB substrates.
 There are a wide variety of materials available that could be used in “green” substrates, all with differing mechanical properties.

 Those same skills are difficult to obtain.
-Right now most designers are left on their own to figure out PCB design for themselves.
+Right now, most designers are left on their own to figure out PCB design for themselves.
 While this method currently works, PCB requirements will soon become so advanced they’ll leave self-taught designers in the dust.
-Training designers is the only way to ensure that they will have the skills to meet the growing demand for increasingly complex PCB designs.
+Training designers is the only way to ensure that they will have the skills necessary to meet the growing demand for increasingly complex PCB designs.

 The world of PCB design is accelerating quickly, and those who do not adapt will be left behind.
 If you’re worried you might be in that category, talk to your manager about getting some training in new design techniques that can help you design for the future.